-Professors Berghuis (chairman), Noteboom Associate Professors Ozinga, M. Vande Guchte Director of Drama, Mrs. Boevé Instructors Holquist, Nykamp Assistant Korf
+Professors A. Noteboom, M. Vande Guchte (chairman)

+Associate Professor T. Ozinga

+Director of Drama E. Boevé

+Instructors D. Holquist, D. Nykamp

+Assistant Instructor I. Korf

 STUDENTS should complete 100 and 200 with a minimum average grade of C (2.0) before applying for admission to the major program.
 In addition to these courses the program includes 203, 215, 219, plus three other courses in the department, and an interim.
 Recommended cognates for students interested in oral interpretation and drama include aesthetics, history of art, introduction to musical literature, Shakespeare, and non-Shakespearean drama of the Renaissance; for those interested in speech education or speech correction, child psychology, psychology of exceptional children, descriptive statistics for the social sciences, and anatomy and physiology; for those interested in public address, political behavior, psychology of emotion and motivation, social psychology, and logic.